We are a member of the Institute for Catholic Liberal Education.

 A. To assist in developing the whole child so that they may realize their full potential, fulfill their God-given purpose, and flourish in a Christ-centered, rigorous learning environment with Gospel values as the central foundation.

-A. Catholic Classical Liberal Arts Education accomplishes this by:
+A. Catholic Liberal Education accomplishes this by:

-- Revealing the true nature of God, His creation, the human person and our dignity, and God’s work throughout salvation history…which gives way to awe, wonder, joy, confidence and the perspective required to discern purpose.
+- Revealing the true nature of God, His creation, the human person and our dignity, and God’s work throughout salvation history…which gives way to awe, wonder, joy, confidence, and the perspective required to discern purpose.

-- A program of study modeled after the Trivium based on grammar, logic and rhetoric, engages the natural stages of a child’s development and their desire to learn.
+- A program of study modeled after the Trivium based on grammar, logic, and rhetoric engages the natural stages of a child’s development and their desire to learn.
 It encourages them to rigorously learn fundamental facts and truths, ask questions, think deeply and critically, and effectively communicate what they discover.

-- Exposure to excellence and the work of the greatest thinkers, creators and communicators in history inspires students to great purpose and achievement.
+- Exposure to excellence and the work of the greatest thinkers, creators, and communicators in history inspires students to great purpose and achievement.

 Q. What are the proven results of a Catholic Liberal Arts Education regarding academics?